Peru Hiking & Trekking Tours

 Peru is a trekking wonderland with towering, glaciated mountains; intricate and well-preserved ancient ruins; absolutely stunning alpine valleys, lakes, rivers and meadows; unique wildlife; and indigenous cultures still living traditional lifestyles.
 All of our Peru Treks are portered and/or stock-supported and feature elaborate and comfortable camping accommodations, transport of supplies, local transportation, a professional camp chef, local support staff, and all necessary permits and fees.

 Our Peru treks focus on two spectacular areas, the most well known being the maze of ancient trails established by the Incas around Cusco that end at or near Machu Picchu.
-The most famous of these treks is of course the Inca Trail, but we also offer treks on two lesser-known routes, the Salkantay and the Ancascocha.
-The second area we run trips is the stunning Cordillera Blanca and Cordillera Huayhuash mountain ranges in central Peru.
-These areas are wild and remote, and feature some of the best treks in the world, literally.
+The most famous of these treks is of course the Inca Trail, but we also offer treks on two lesser-known routes, the Salkantay and the Ausangate route to Rainbow Mountain.
+The second area we run trips is the stunning Cordillera Huayhuash mountain range in central Peru.
+This area is wild and remote, and features one of the best treks in the world, literally.

 We invite you to read more about our Peru treks below, and please don't hesitate to call us at 1-888-966-TREK (8735) with any questions or to book a spot today!